RaphaelPl/React_Native_Maps_Markers/README.md

 # React_Native_Maps_Markers
-Testig repo for maps and markers, conditional rendering of markers based of items being passed in
+Test repo for maps and markers, conditional rendering of markers based of items being passed in